GoogleCloudPlatform/professional-services/application-development/examples/chatlate/README.md

-#Chatlate
+# Chatlate

 _... yet another Google chat application._

 This is a basic example of a micro service architecture, leveraging Google Cloud technologies.
+Please be aware that this is a Proof of Concept, and therefore not secured or optimized appropriately for production use.

 ## What's provided?
 Several resources are created automatically in order to facilitate the capstone project: